enj657/kickstarter-analysis/README.md

 We can also conclude that December is the least successful month to launch a theater campaign because the success and failed rates are almost the same, and the success rates are lowest in December.

 From the outcomes based on goals analysis, we can see that with funding goals up to the range of 15000 to 19999 theater campaigns have a higher success rate that failure rate.
 However, after the range of 15000 to 19999 the failure rate is higher than the success rate.
-There is a small range between 35000 to 39999 and 40000 to 44999 where theater campains have a higher success rate, but after 44999 the trend switches again.
+There is a small range between 35000 to 39999 and 40000 to 44999 where theater campaigns have a higher success rate, but after 44999 the trend switches again.

 Some of the limitations of this dataset include having a fairly small sample size and not having more outside research to compare our data to.
 In this analysis we are making conclusions about theater campaigns with only a small amount of data, and I think with more research our conclusions will change.